On ordinary days, for ordinary people, life can change in a heartbeat.

 Firstly, there are many aspects of first aid training that we may find more appealing than others.
 For instance, are you aware that in our courses we cover child and baby basic life support (CPR) as standard?
 Not all first aid courses do this, but it certainly pricks the ears of parents, nannies and family-orientated people alike.
 The maternal and paternal instinct in us to save a child’s life is extremely strong, and yet without training, we are at a loss in a terrifying situation.

 Have we managed to get you on board with us?
 If so, great!
-Here’s a few more reasons just in case…
+Here’s a few more reasons why first aid training is important, just in case…

 - It can more than save lives – not only can you save the life of another human being, the skills you learn on a first aid course could help to reduce a person’s recovery time and make the difference between having a temporary or long-term illness or disability.